Nearly 26,000 nursing home COVID-19 deaths reported to feds

 WASHINGTON — Federal health authorities have received reports of nearly 26,000 nursing home residents dying from COVID-19, according to materials prepared for the nation's governors.
 That number is partial and likely to go higher.

+The toll among nursing home staffers was sobering, with more than 34,400 getting sick and nearly 450 dying from the coronavirus.

+“This data, and anecdotal reports across the country, clearly show that nursing homes have been devastated by the virus,” wrote CDC Director Robert Redfield and CMS Administrator Seema Verma to governors.

-The numbers, which had been promised by the end of May, are partial.
-The letter said the data are based on reports received from about 80% of the nation's 15,400 nursing homes.
+The numbers had been promised by the end of May, but they’re not a complete picture.
+The letter said the data are based on reports received as of May 24 from about 80% of the nation’s 15,400 nursing homes.

+The nationwide data collection is part of an effort to assess and respond to the pandemic's heavy toll on nursing homes.
+Facilities are also being required to report COVID cases to the families of residents.

 CMS, which is responsible for nursing home quality standards, also told the governors it is increasing penalties for nursing homes failing to comply with longstanding infection control requirements.